 Storage of vital employee and company documents

-Some HR software providers also incorporate training into their software, offering SMEs a central repository to manage their organisation’s training courses.
+Some HR software providers also incorporate training management into their software, offering SMEs a central repository to manage their organisation’s training courses.
 Managers can use this area to add courses, report on the progress of attendees and collect feedback from employees who have attended a course.

 Delivers company insights at the touch of a button